 In robbery cases where no forensic evidence is present, an Axon Capture-equipped member shall photograph the crime scene.
 This does not apply, however, to robberies:

-- Involving financial institutions, armored cars, and US Postal facilities. - Resulting in serious bodily injury. - Where the complainant's recovered property includes potential items of evidence that may require forensic testing (other than fingerprints, cartridge casings, and/or buccal swabs). - Where evidence containing potential DNA is present.
+- Involving financial institutions, armored cars, and US Postal facilities. - Resulting in serious or significant injury. - Where the complainant's property is recovered.